pravega/pravega/documentation/src/docs/admin-guide/deploying-small-bookkeeper-clusters.md

 In summary, we highlight the following takeaways:
-- In these guidelines, we have intentionally mentioned examples using `ensembleSize = writeQuorum = ackQuorum` as to simplify the discussion.
+- In these guidelines, we have intentionally mentioned examples using `ensembleSize = writeQuorum = ackQuorum` as a way to simplify the discussion.
 However, it is important to understand that the Bookkeeper client implements "opportunistic striping".
 That is, if we configure `ensembleSize=3`, `writeQuorum=2` and `ackQuorum=2`, the Bookkeeper client will exploit the throughput of 3 Bookies to write 2 replicas of data.
 Also, it can tolerate a temporary failure of one Bookie; in that case, the ledgers created during the temporary failure will be written using `ensembleSize=2`, `writeQuorum=2` and `ackQuorum=2`.
-- In many cases, you need to chose between tolerating temporary write failure
+- In many cases, you need to chose between tolerating temporary write failure or read failures.
-  or read failures.
   This is because for very small clusters, the replication factor configured in the client is the same as the number of Bookies, so no write failure is allowed (but we can still read data and tolerate permanent Bookie crashes).
 - Some cluster layouts force users to trade-off between good performance